 There have been a number of works riffing off this to the point of making Dracula the hero, such as Fred Saberhagen's Dracula Tapes.

-A lot of fans bash the main characters, and Gryffindor House in general, because of the author's prejudice against Slytherin House, who they view as cultured and urbane in comparison to the crude, bullying Gryffindor jocks.
+A lot of fans bash the main characters, and Gryffindor House in general, because of the author's (or at least the viewpoint character's) prejudice against Slytherin House, who they view as cultured and urbane in comparison to the crude, bullying Gryffindor jocks.
 In a slightly different perspective, they recognize most of Slytherin is evil, but criticize the author for making them so, especially considering their defining trait is "ambition", which any normal eleven-year-old would have oodles of ("I wanna be a ninja/astronaut/actor/doctor/lawyer!").
-So, to rebel, they generally ignore the fact that Slytherin sucks, and reinterpret them in the fandom to make a more realistic picture of cunning and ambition.
+So, to rebel, they reinterpret Slytherin in the fandom to make a more realistic picture of cunning and ambition.
 In an interview on Mugglenet Rowling defended Slytherin and said "they are literally not all bad [people]".
 The problem is that they are never shown in the actual books to be anything other than Jerk Asses and Voldemort supporters, which might indicate Rowling has some Rooting For The Empire of her own.

 Dumbledore starts out as Harry's kind, grandfatherly, somewhat kooky mentor, but in the later books, more things about his past and his agenda regarding Harry and the war are revealed, which leaves him more in the Manipulative Bastard category.
+It also doesn't help that, given how many of the entries on this page are about him, it's hard to read the books without seeing him as either massively incompetent or plain evil, though admittedly pretty much everyone in the Wizarding World suffers from a severe lack of logic and common sense.
 This has left a lot of fans in the somewhat awkward position of liking Harry just fine and rooting for him, while simultaneously greatly preferring Voldemort over Dumbledore.

-The Hatedom has a slight tendency to do this with the Solarian League, partly as a counter-reaction to the League's somewhat inconsistent characterization as either a very loose confederation or a nigh-totalitarian bureaucratic empire, and partly as a result just plain finding Manticore's constant development of new warfare-toys that revolutionizes warfare annoying by that point in the series.
+The detractors have a slight tendency to do this with the Solarian League, partly as a counter-reaction to the League's somewhat inconsistent characterization as either a very loose confederation or a nigh-totalitarian bureaucratic empire, and partly as a result just plain finding Manticore's constant development of new warfare-toys that revolutionizes warfare annoying by that point in the series.

 An example occurs in the novel Shadow Of Saganami when the Kingdom of Manticore is in the process of the Empire of Manticore by the (voluntary) annexation of the Talbott Cluster.
 Local resistance groups are opposed to it, and the most developed are essentially the quasi-libertarian space-cowboys from the subtly-named planet of Montana.
 The reader is supposed to root for the Empire in this case because resistance, although composed of well-meaning people, aren't aware the people they're resisting are actually the heroes in the setting, and that their resistance is being "assisted" by actual sociopathic terrorists and secretly supported by the Mesan Alignment, neither of whom give a crap about the well-being of the population.